statisticsnorway/mimir/docs/React4xp.md

 ## Server-side Rendering (SSR)

-We should try to use server-side rendering for all React components because of crawlers or users that run the website without javascript.
-For now, there are at least one case where we can't use SSR for now, and that is where we need to use `dangerouslySetInnerHTML` for HTML Content.
-Remember to always sanitize input before using it in dangerouslySetInnerHTML.
-Ref. [issue](https://github.com/enonic/lib-react4xp/issues/33)
+Server-side rendering (SSR) ensures that content is available to web crawlers and users who may have disabled JavaScript.
+React components should be server-side rendered whenever possible.
+There are specific cases where server-side rendering cannot be applied, and that is where we need to use `dangerouslySetInnerHTML` when inserting HTML content that cannot be safely handled otherwise.
+Always sanitize inputs before using it in `dangerouslySetInnerHTML± to minimize security risks.
+For more details, refer to this [issue](https://github.com/enonic/lib-react4xp/issues/33)

-Example for SSR only: [Breadcrumbs.tsx](/src/main/resources/react4xp/_entries/Breadcrumb.tsx) and [default.ts](/src/main/resources/site/pages/default/default.ts)
+Here is an example of a server-side rendered component: [Breadcrumbs.tsx](/src/main/resources/react4xp/_entries/Breadcrumb.tsx) and [default.ts](/src/main/resources/site/pages/default/default.ts)

 ## Hydrate (Without SSR)

-If there are cases where a React component cannot be server-side rendered, the parameter `ssr: false` can be passed in the React4xp render function.
-We should try to avoid that as much as possible, because the part will not be visible/rendered for non-js users, or in edit mode in Content Studio.
+In scenarios where a React component cannot be server-side rendered, you can pass the parameter `ssr: false` in the React4xp render function for client-side rendering.
+However, this should be avoided whenever possible, as components rendered without server-side rendering will not be visible to non-JavaScript users or in edit mode in Content Studio.

 ## SSR and Hydrate

-Hydration is needed for React components with client-side interaction.
-You need to pass the `pageContributions` parameter in the React4xp render function for this to work (See [glossary.ts](/src/main/resources/site/macros/glossary/glossary.ts) as an example).
+Hydration is neccessary for React components that require client-side interaction.
+You must include the `pageContributions` parameter in the React4xp render function, along with `ssr: false`.
+(See [glossary.ts](/src/main/resources/site/macros/glossary/glossary.ts) as an example).

 ## State and Side Effects